 pounds lean, first cut flanken (top rib) from a kosher butcher.
 This is similar to short rib, but cut across the bone.
 Trim any large pieces of fat and cut into bite-sized pieces.
 Leave some meat attached to each bone.

 chicken gizzards, trimmed of any green or yellow skin and halved

 sugar (I use natural cane sugar), plus more to taste

 freshly squeezed lemon juice, plus more to taste

-- Brown the flanken in a large heavy pot over medium-high to high heat.
-Do not crowd the pan even if it means doing the browning in a couple of batches.
+Season the meat, gizzards, and wings, with salt and pepper.
+Then add a slick of oil to the bottom of a large heavy pot and heat over medium-high.
+Then brown the flanken on both sides.
+Do not crowd the pan, even if it means doing the browning in a couple of batches.
 After each batch is finished, remove the pieces to a bowl and set aside.

 After the first hour, taste the sauce and add sugar and/or lemon juice to balance the sweet/salty flavor to your liking.
 Taste for salt and pepper.
-Add the wings and continue to simmer for about another hour with the pot lid ajar.
+Add the chicken wings and continue to simmer for about another hour with the pot lid ajar.

-After another hour, taste for salt, sugar and lemon once again.
+After another hour, taste for salt, sugar, and lemon once again.
 If you have the time, let it simmer another half an hour.

 If possible, let cool and refrigerate overnight.
 The sauce gets better the next day and you can skim the fat off before reheating to serve.
 Delicious with rice.